ProteinsWebTeam/interpro-docs/docs/homepage.rst

 This component shows icons for the :doc:`/member_databases`.
 The text under each icon shows the version of the member database and an estimate of the number of Entries from that resource in the current InterPro release.
-Each of the member database icons link to the :doc:`/browse` to show data filtered to match the selected Member Database.
+Each of the member database icons link to the :doc:`/browse` showing data filtered to match the selected Member Database.

 .. image:: images/homepage/homepage_member_database.png